lawrie/tinyfpga_bx_gaming/README.md

 There are a variety of games that you can build for the console, or you can write your own.

+Games that use the RAM SoC consist of just a hardware.bin file containing the FPGA configuration bitstream.
+This file is always 135100 bytes long.

+Games that use the SPI flash memory version of PicoSoC have a firmware.bin file as well that contains code and read-only data.
+Executing code from
+SPI flash memory is slower than executing it from RAM, particularly when jumpos are done, interrupting the serial reading of the flash data.

+A firmware.bin file can be of any length.

+The hardware.bin file can be concatentated with the firmware.bin file with padding in betweewn to form a single file for the SD card menu - see below.

 #### Dave Gundy's demo

 #### Pacman